-- (a) Ensure the City's financial sustainability by understanding and planning for the full cost of capital investments, programs, and services in advance of development approval and subsequent capital expenses. - (b) Ensure the City's cost of servicing greenfield development is captured to the full extent authorized by the provincial and federal government. - (c) Encourage the development or redevelopment of infill growth areas to maximize existing infrastructure and lessen the capital and operating costs of growth.
+- (a) Ensure the City's financial sustainability by understanding and planning for the full cost of capital investments, programs, and services in advance of development approval and subsequent capital expenses. - (b) Ensure the City's cost of servicing development is captured as authorized through provincial and federal legislation, while considering a balance of factors and funding sources to address cost recovery, competitiveness, affordability and transparency. - (c) Encourage the development or redevelopment of infill growth areas to maximize existing infrastructure and lessen the capital and operating costs of growth.

-- (a) The City shall consider its capacity to finance growth as part of the review and approval of growth areas. - (b) The City will maintain a corporate asset management plan for all asset classes within the city. - (c) Explore all options for sustainable revenue and sources of funding. - (d) Work with senior levels of government to obtain funding through grant programs and other funding opportunities for growth-related projects. - (e) Ensure servicing agreement fees are comprehensive in nature and capture capital and operating costs for the life of the assets, in accordance with The Planning and Development Act, 2007. - (f) The City may prepare and maintain a development levy bylaw.
+- (a) The City shall consider its capacity to finance growth as part of the review and approval of growth areas. - (b) The City will maintain a corporate asset management plan for all asset classes within the city. - (c) Explore all options for sustainable revenue and sources of funding. - (d) Work with senior levels of government to obtain funding through grant programs and other funding opportunities for growth-related projects. - (e) Ensure servicing agreement fees are comprehensive in nature in accordance with The Planning and Development Act, 2007. - (f) The City may prepare and maintain a development levy bylaw.